MicrosoftDocs/dataexplorer-docs/kusto/management/update-table-command.md

 | *appendQuery*      | `string` | :heavy_check_mark: | The text of a query or a management command whose results are used as data to append.
 The query's schema must be the same as the table's schema. |

 > [!IMPORTANT]
-> * The append query can't use remote entities, cross-db, and cross-cluster entities, reference an external table, or use the `externaldata` operator.
+> * The append query can't use remote entities, cross-db, and cross-environment entities, reference an external table, or use the `externaldata` operator.
 > * The append query is expected to produce deterministic results.
 Nondeterministic queries can lead to unexpected results.
 A query is deterministic if and only if it returns the same data if executed multiple times.
 >    * For example, use of [`take` operator](../query/take-operator.md), [`sample` operator](../query/sample-operator.md), [`rand` function](../query/rand-function.md), and other such operators isn't recommended because these operators aren't deterministic.
 > * Queries might be executed more than once within the `update` execution.
 If the intermediate query results are inconsistent, the update command can produce unexpected results.